First Time Home Buyer

 Monday, January 23rd, 2012 and is filed

-When purchasing a brand new condo, also known as a pre-construction condo, there are a few things to look out for while deciding on the perfect unit.
+When purchasing a brand new condo in Mississauga, also known as a pre-construction condo, there are a few things to look out for while deciding on the perfect unit.

 1. Location – Once you buy any property, you may change many aspects of that property.
 However, one aspect that you can never change is its location.
 A condo such as the Absolute Towers at Burnhamthorpe and Hurontario, will be a lot more active and busy, than the Miracle at the west end of Mississauga.
 Do not be fooled by condo pictures as they are mere artist impressions.
 It is a good idea to take a look at the neighbourhood and see what is out there.